Ego death is one of the most important experiences that can really grow you as a person spiritually and personally.

 Where an honest pursuit of becoming one with this energy sets one free of egoic dominion.
 Which can actually be a process of a rather complex essence.

-This first step, is what we often refer to as an ego death.
+This first step is what we often refer to as an ego death (ego dissolution).

 Let’s read this again,

-Ego death – A complete loss of subjective self identity.
+Ego death – is a complete loss of subjective self-identity.

 It’s absolutely imperative to note that although ego death insinuates a killing of the ego, what actually happens here is simply a loss of being subjected to its ‘power’ over you.

-To attempt to kill the ego, to bring about its death, is actually somewhat of a horrible idea.
+To attempt to kill the ego, to bring about its death, is actually somewhat of a wrong idea.

 It’s been looming over you, displaying its power and dominance for too long, we know.